neo4j/github-action-traceability/README.md

 - enforce that the Trello card exists and is open
 - automatically add an attachment to a Trello card containing the GitHub PR

-## How To Structure Your Commit Messages
+## How To Structure Commit Messages

-Include the short link of the Trello ticket you are working on to each of your commit message.
-The short link needs to appear at the beginning of the commit message and needs to be between brackets, like in the example below.
+Add the short link of your Trello ticket to each of your commit messages:
+- The short link needs to appear at the beginning of the commit message
+- The short link needs to be between brackets

+Example:
 ```bash
 git commit -m "[i19tvtq1] Description of my change"
 ```

-Trello short links are in the URL of your ticket (see highlighted section in the example below).
+Trello short links can be found in the URL of your ticket:

 ![](assets/trello-short-link.png)